Skip to Content

 4. Create a Strong Bond With Your Pyrador

-Any dog that knows its owner loves them will want to keep things that way.
+Any dog whose owner loves them will want to keep things that way.
 That’s also true with a Pyrador.
 If your Great Pyrenees Lab mix has a strong relationship with you, he’ll want to preserve it with obedience.
-You can strengthen this bond with daily walks, a visit to the park, a vacation together, or simply spending some bonding time in the house.

 5. Control Your Pyrador’s Environment